 1.1.
 The requirements of Part A of this annex shall only apply to towing vehicles and towed vehicles equipped with a communication interface as described in paragraph 5.6.1.1. of this Regulation.

 1.2.
 This annex defines requirements applicable to the towing vehicle and towed vehicle with respect to the support of messages defined within ISO 11992-2:2014

+1.3 Vehicles of subcategories X and Y are assumed not to tow a vehicle of categories O3 or O4.

 2. The parameters defined within ISO 11992-2:2014 that are transmitted by the communication interface shall be supported as follows: